plv8/plv8/README.md

   $ psql -c 'CREATE EXTENSION plcoffee'
 ```

-in 9.1 or later, or in the prior versions
+in 9.1 or later, or in the prior versions:

 ```
   $ psql -f plv8.sql